CP1401/Practicals/prac_04/README.md

 Make the program print a smiley face if they press 's', a frowny face if they press 'f', or an error message ("Invalid choice") depending on their choice.
 When the user quits ('q'), print "Farewell".

-Remember that one of the first things to do when analysing a problem like this is to decide on *definite* vs. * indefinite* repetition.
-Get into the habit of asking yourself that question every time.

 ## 4. Accumulation